TL;DR

 The DVLA maintains a list of "notifiable" medical conditions that could impair your ability to drive safely.
 You are legally required to inform the DVLA about them.
 This extensive list includes, but is not limited to:

-If you develop a notifiable condition, you must tell the DVLA.
+If you develop a notifiable condition, you should consider whether you may need to tell the DVLA.
 If they give you permission to continue driving, you must also tell your insurer.
 Failing to notify the DVLA can invalidate your driving licence, which in turn automatically invalidates your motor insurance.

 Demystifying Your Policy: Key Terms and Concepts Explained